johndeweyzxc/johndeweyzxc/README.md

 Hi, I'm a 3rd year computer science student 🎓 from Cavite State University Imus Campus 🏫.
 I am interested in software engineering📐, computer science 🛰️, and cybersecurity 🔒.
 I have recognized the patterns in most programming language so I am able to read and write code in Java, Python, C, C++, Kotlin, Javascript and Typescript.
 I can also learn and adapt to any programming language if needed and I am always open for new knowledge and insights.

-Skills: Object Oriented Programming / Design Patterns / High Level Programming / Low Level Programming / Event Driven Programming / Frontend and Backend Development / Architecture / Android App Development / Embedded Systems / Linux and Windows / Virtual Machines / Containerization
+Skills: Object Oriented Programming / Design Patterns / High Level Programming / Low Level Programming / Event Driven Programming / Frontend and Backend Development / Application Architecture / Android App Development / Embedded Systems / Linux and Windows Administration / SQL Database / Virtual Machines / Containerization

 - 🔭 I’m currently working on Project K
 - 🌱 I’m currently learning Data Science and Machine Learning